yablochko8/typespark/README.md

    `git clone https://github.com/fractal-bootcamp/lui.shell-scripts`
 1. In theory, any file at the top level of this project can be called from Shell.
 In practice, the only ones I call are `new-app` and `scrape-web`.

-You should now be able to run the command `new-app` and have it work.
-By default, it will store all new projects to `~/fractal-projs/APPS-FROM-SCRIPTS`.
+You should now be able to run the command `typespark` and have it work.
+By default, it will store all new projects to `~/typespark-apps`.

 ## Troubleshooting

 If the command doesn't work, you may need to give the script executable permissions:

-`chmod +x ~/bin/new-app`
+`chmod +x ~/bin/typespark`

 ## Backlog (i.e. NOT built yet)

 1. Investigate/fix the tailwind warnings that sometimes appear.
 1. Better script commmunication: don't run them automatically, show them in echo messages.
 Add them to the project README.
 1. Wrap this script in a JS command so that it can be called by npx, for now just check for Mac and error out if non Mac
+1. For full-stack projects add a shared folder at parent level (for types etc) by default
 1. Add support for non-Mac.